-“Content with whatever spontaneously comes to him, transcending the dualities [dwandwas: the pairs of opposites], free from envy, the same in success or in failure, even though he acts, he is not bound” (4:22).
+Content with what comes unbidden, beyond the pairs of opposites and free from envy, the same in success or failure, even though acting, he is not bound (4:22).

 I will not waste your time pointing out what this does not mean.
 Others will do that gladly–and solely.

-“Content with whatever spontaneously comes to him.”
-That is, he is content with whatever occurs or comes to him as a result of his prarabdha karma–the karma that is presently manifesting as this particular life.
+Content with what comes unbidden.
+That is, he is content with whatever occurs or comes to him as a result of his prarabdha karma, the karma that is presently manifesting as this particular life.
 This karma is spontaneous, occurring automatically.

 The wise man accepts that which comes to him because it is his own action coming to fruition.
 He does not desire or anticipate the fruits of his present actions, but he thoroughly accepts the advent of the results of his past actions that have created this life and determined its quality and events.
 Does this mean he is merely passive, with a “What can I do?” attitude?
 Not at all.
 He understands that his prarabdha karma is not some kind of reactive payback for past deeds, but that its purpose is his learning, his evolution.
 Karma is a real lesson in living.
 We accept it, but we also study it and learn what it is saying to us.
 Otherwise we will fail the lesson and have to keep taking it over and over until we do learn.
-The adage that history repeats itself because we do not learn from it applies to our personal life as well.
+The adage that history repeats itself is true because we do not learn from it and apply it to our personal life as well.

 The intelligent individual understands that all our life is a learning session, that pleasant karma is not to just be enjoyed or unpleasant karma endured or avoided.
 Rather, it is to be learned from.
 We must get involved with our karma and use it for our betterment.
 Karma is not fate; it is opportunity.
 Only when we live accordingly can we be considered worthy of human birth.
 Meeting karma head-on is the way to master it and profit from it.
 This requires our full acceptance of it, but with the right understanding of it.

-“Transcending the dualities [pairs of opposites].”
+Beyond the dualities [pairs of opposites].
 Whatever comes or goes is a matter of his own previous choices–so the yogi views all phenomena, not preferring one or the other.
 This is because he sees value in both the pleasant and the unpleasant, seeing neither of them as undesirable.
 They are part of his life-script which he must read and comprehend.
 Everything is for his betterment.
 Consequently he looks to the wisdom to be gained and not the superficial external experience.

-“Free from envy.”
+Free from envy.
 He is free from envy or greed because whatever comes to him is a matter of his own doing.
 Who will he envy?
 Can he be jealous of someone who had the good sense to order the right things from the storehouse of life?
 He could have the same if he had been wiser, and he can get anything he wants in the future.
 He need only use life more competently.
-No wonder Buddha kept emphasizing the need for “skillful action.”
+No wonder Buddha kept emphasizing the need for skillful action.
 It is pointless to attempt transcending this life until we have lived it worthily.
 Many yogis come to naught because they think yoga is a means of escape from the lessons of life.
 Until we learn, we do not graduate to a higher grade.
 “Those who are too good for this world are adorning some other,” as Swami Sri Yukteswar often pointed out.
 Until then, here we will stay.

-“The same in success or in failure.”
+The same in success or failure.
 This is not because he shrugs and says: “Oh, well, that is my karma,” and bumbles on without a sense of responsibility.
-Yes, indeed, it is his karma, whether of the present or the past, and the result reveals how well or how poorly he acted.
+Yes, indeed, it is his karma, whether of the present or the past, and it reveals how well or how poorly he acted in the past.
 He may not desire certain results of his actions, but he definitely gets their message.
 Success and failure are only symptoms of wisdom or folly.
 He astutely evaluates the root of his consciousness, seeing his actions as the branches and leaves of that root.
-His work is with the root–the rest will follow suit when the right quality has been attained.
+His work is with the root; the rest will follow suit when the right quality has been attained.
 Effects have value only as indicators of the nature of the cause.
-He knows this, and is intent only on the rectification of the cause–his state of awareness.
+He knows this, and is intent only on the rectification of the cause: his state of awareness.

-“Even though he acts, he is not bound.”
-For he does not look at the results of action, but of the Witness of the acts.
+Even though acting, he is not bound.
+For he does not look at the results of action, but is the witness of the acts.
 The Self is never touched or bound by action.
 Centering his consciousness in the truth of his being through diligent practice of meditation, he is freed from karmic effects.

-“The karma of one who is free from attachment, who is liberated, whose mind is established in knowledge, who does action only as a sacrifice, is wholly dissolved” (4:23).
-It is a matter of both knowledge and attitude.
+The karma of one who is free from attachment, whose thought is established in knowledge, undertaking action for sacrifice, is wholly dissolved (4:23).

-“Brahman is the offering, Brahman is the oblation poured out by Brahman into the fire of Brahman.
-Brahman is to be attained by him who always sees Brahman in action” (4:24).
+Brahman is the offering, Brahman is the oblation poured out by Brahman into the fire of Brahman.
+Brahman is to be attained by him who always sees Brahman in action (4:24).

 Brahman is the offering.
 All action whatsoever is a manifestation of the power of God.
 Everything that is done is God.
-This is because the entire realm of relative existence is not a “thing” at all–at no time does it have a material, objective existence.
-Rather, it is the Thought of God, the Divine Thinker, the Dream of God, the Divine Dreamer.
+This is because the entire realm of relative existence is not a thing at all; at no time does it have a material, objective existence.
+Rather, it is the thought of God, the divine Thinker, the dream of God, the divine Dreamer.
 It is a motionless movement within the Consciousness that is God.
 Thus everything is God in the most literal and most absolute sense.
-The “offering” of evolution within relative existence is Brahman Itself.
+The “offering” of evolution within relative existence is Brahman itself.
 There is nothing else.